Architecture Overview

 • TaskFlow API automatically passes data between tasks via implicit XComs

-Airflow sends out Tasks to run on Workers as space becomes available, so there’s no guarantee all the tasks in your DAG will run on the same worker or the same machine.
+Airflow sends out Tasks to run on Workers as space becomes available, so there’s no guarantee all the tasks in your Dag will run on the same worker or the same machine.

-As you build out your DAGs, they are likely to get very complex, so Airflow provides several mechanisms for making this more sustainable, example TaskGroups let you visually group tasks in the UI.
+As you build out your Dags, they are likely to get very complex, so Airflow provides several mechanisms for making this more sustainable, example TaskGroups let you visually group tasks in the UI.

 There are also features for letting you easily pre-configure access to a central resource, like a datastore, in the form of Connections & Hooks, and for limiting concurrency, via Pools.